-The effort-sharing approaches result in levels or emissions reductions that do not have to correspond to domestic emissions and maybe even cannot due to physical limitations, but can be linked via certain mechanisms for compensation; we thus refer to these as emissions allowances, rather than as emissions.
+An important point here is the following distinction.
+Effort-sharing approaches result in levels or emissions reductions that do not have to correspond to domestic emissions and maybe even cannot due to physical limitations, but can be linked via certain mechanisms for compensation; we thus refer to these as emissions allowances, rather than as emissions.
 Least-cost pathways, on the other hand, provide information on the splitting of domestic reduction potentials among countries, which has no immediate implication with regard to emissions allowances.
-While this section focuses on the first group of approaches, also referred to as "equity approaches", the following section describes the repercussions of applying the "cost-effective" approaches to effort distribution.
+While this section focuses on the first group of approaches, also referred to as

+"equity approaches", the following section 4 describes the repercussions of applying the "cost-effective" approaches to effort distribution.

-3.1 Introduction of the main approaches and summary of the recent literature
+4.1 Introduction of the main approaches and summary of the recent literature